ronithkotla/face-attendance-project-major/Face-Recognition-Attendance-System/README.md

 ### What steps you have to follow??
 - Download my Repository
 - Create a `TrainingImage` folder in a project.
+- Create a `TrainingImageLabel` folder in a project.
 - Open a `AMS_Run.py` and change the all paths with your system path
 - Run `AMS_Run.py`.